 While a general MBA will offer students a broad knowledge base in business and management, a specialized MBA allows students the opportunity to focus on a particular industry or job path.
 There can be pros and cons to both options.
 Finding the right fit depends on your career goals.

 As you consider committing to graduate school, it’s worth exploring the various MBA specializations you could choose.
 Join us as we outline the basics of a specialized MBA path and briefly introduce 10 different program options that may intrigue you.

 Why pursue a specialized MBA?

 The MBA has become the gold standard for professionals interested in leadership and management positions in the business world.

 Even with that in mind, one in three employers surveyed by the Financial Times indicated they struggle to find business school graduates who are equipped with the requisite skill sets.
-That may be why, according to the Association of MBAs (AMBA), employers are increasingly seeking new hires who possess sector-specific MBAs.
 Professionals who chose an MBA specialization are often able to use their in-depth industry knowledge to add immediate value to a new role.

 In general, earning an MBA can help professionals expand their network while also increasing their earning potential.
 It’s also important to realize that one-quarter of surveyed employers report candidates with a specialized MBA are more likely to receive higher starting salaries than generalized MBA graduates.

 “For anyone considering an MBA, it’s helpful to evaluate your goals for pursuing a graduate degree in the first place,” says Dr. Helen Eckmann, associate professor of business and professional studies at Brandman University.